openstreetmap/id-tagging-schema/SCHEMA.md

 * `access` - Block of dropdowns for defining the `access=*` tags on a highway
 * `address` - Block of text and dropdown fields for entering address information (localized for editing location)
-* `roadspeed` - Numeric text field for speed and dropdown for "mph" / "km/h", defaulting to the speed unit used for roads in the feature's region
-* `roadheight` - Numeric text field for height and dropdowns for "m" / "ft" and "in", defaulting to the height unit used for roads in the feature's region
+* `measurement` - Numeric text field with associated unit of measurement, such as inches or kilometers-per-hour.
+The field may have multiple units.
+See [#measurement](#measurement) for details.
 * `restrictions` - Graphical field for editing turn restrictions
 * `wikidata` - Search field for selecting a Wikidata entity
 * `wikipedia` - Block of fields for selecting a wiki language and Wikipedia page